lookit/lookit-docs/docs/source/contributor-guidelines.rst

 Interested in helping write the code behind the Lookit platform?
 Thanks for supporting open source science!
 This page describes the process any would-be contributor should plan to use.
 We have included some beginner-friendly details in case you are new to open source projects.

-The content of this page applies to all four Lookit repos: ``lookit-api`` (Lookit site), ``ember-lookit-frameplayer`` (system for displaying experiments), ``exp-addons`` (specific frames, subrepo of ember-lookit-frameplayer), and  ``current-docs`` (specific frames, subrepo of ember-lookit-frameplayer).
+The content of this page applies to all four Lookit repos: ``lookit-api`` (Lookit site), ``ember-lookit-frameplayer`` (system for displaying experiments & components to use), and  ``current-docs`` (specific frames, subrepo of ember-lookit-frameplayer).

 >> **Where's the code I need?** If you only want to change something about the Lookit site, without touching experiment functionality (for instance, to add a question to the demographic survey or change how studies are sorted), you will only need to run `lookit-api` and can follow the Django project installation steps.
 If you want to develop experiment frames or change how the experiment player works, you will need to follow the steps for local frame development, installing *both* `lookit-api` and `ember-lookit-frameplayer` and telling them how to talk to each other.
-Your changes, however, will likely be limited to the `exp-addons` repo or possibly `ember-lookit-frameplayer`.
+Your changes, however, will likely be limited to `ember-lookit-frameplayer`.

 Prerequisites
 ~~~~~~~~~~~~~~~

 To contribute to the `lookit-api` codebase, it will be very helpful to have a (a) a strong grasp of Python and (b) some familiarity with the Django framework.
 Learning Python is outside the scope of these docs, but if you want someplace to start, we highly recommend `Think Python <http://greenteapress.com/thinkpython2/html/index.html>`_.
 If you're already familiar with Python but haven't used the web framework Django, we highly recommend taking the time to complete `the official tutorial <https://docs.djangoproject.com/en/2.1/intro/tutorial01/>`_.

-To contribute to the `ember-lookit-frameplayer` or `exp-addons` codebases - e.g., when creating your own experiment frames - it will be helpful to have (a) a strong grasp of Javascript and (b) some familiarity with Ember.js.
+To contribute to the `ember-lookit-frameplayer` codebase - e.g., when creating your own experiment frames - it will be helpful to have (a) a strong grasp of Javascript and (b) some familiarity with Ember.js.
 However, we're really not using that much of the functionality of Ember, and if you're just making some new frames, we would recommend getting started by trying out modifications of an existing frame to get your feet wet, rather than trying to learn Ember from scratch.

 To contribute to these docs, you'll just need to be able to edit `ReStructured Text  <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ files!
 You don't need to learn anything in advance - just look up syntax when you're not sure how to make a link, include an image, etc.